What will Bauer do with the Irish radio stations it picks up from Denis O’Brien?

 The talk radio station – together with Communicorp’s contract to provide news bulletins to local and regional stations – does not obviously fit in with the rest of Bauer’s music-dominated holdings.

-If the future of all Communicorp stations is somewhat up in the air pending the revelation of Bauer’s plans, then Newstalk’s position is even further away from the ground than most.
+If the future of all Communicorp stations is somewhat up in the air pending the revelation of Bauer’s plans, Newstalk’s position is even further away from solid ground than most.